KonradSilenski/Pong/README.md

 A simple Pong clone written in C as an excercise in learning the language.
 Comes with WIN32 and WASAPI support.
 Currently only supports Windows.

 ## Current issues and changes needed:
-- Common sound bug replaying the last played note when queueing the next.
 - Better memory management (arenas need introducing).

 ### Compile with: